-For those undertaking a research based postgraduate programme you will join in a long tradition of research undertaken at the Faculty of Medicine that has made major contributions to the understanding of disease and conditions such as cancer, infectious diseases, and diabetes and improving patient care and outcomes and to public health.
+For those undertaking a research based postgraduate programme you will join in a long tradition of research undertaken at the Faculty of Medicine that has made major contributions to the understanding of disease and conditions such as cancer, infectious diseases, and diabetes that has led to better patient outcomes and to improvement in public health policies.
 We pride ourselves in providing the highest quality laboratory and study facilities for our students and postgraduate researchers.
 The Faculty offers a stimulating study and research environment with recent investment in the state-of-the-art equipment and research facilities.

-Through the years the academic staff of the Faculty of Medicine has developed a vast network of international collaborators who can provide a further opportunities to enrich your learning and research experience.
+Through the years the academic staff of the Faculty of Medicine have also developed a vast network of international collaborators who can provide a further opportunities to enrich your learning and research experience.